 Obviously haven’t done a review yet, but I’ll write more when I’m done!
 In the meantime, Get it here.

 Working with Children and Young People Who Have Displayed Harmful Sexual Behaviour - Stuart Allardyce & Peter Yates

-I’m still working on this myself, but I know Stuart and have no doubt that his vast experience in this field, his commitment to children’s rights, a rigorous intellect and the facts that he’s from the U.K. (Scotland specifically) will mean that this is a great read.
+I know Stuart and can vouch for his vast experience in this field, his commitment to children’s rights (a strong message in this book), a rigorous intellect and the fact that he’s from the U.K. (Scotland specifically) all sit behind this great read.